 With the helpful hands of Mini T’s Kids Club staff, I’ve picked my top 3 fun and interesting activities to keep those little bunnies entertained this Easter.

 Eggciting Crispy Cakes-A childhood favourite, Rice Krispy Cakes, has been transformed.

 What you need to do: Buy coloured marshmallows (about 20 medium-sized), melt in the microwave for 30-40 seconds, add two tablespoons of melted butter and 2 cups of Rice Krispy cereal.
 Mix together until smooth and thinly spread on grease-proof paper.
 Once cooled, cut mixture using an egg-shaped cutter.
-Finally, the kids will love decorating this delicious Easter treats.
+Finally, the kids will love decorating these delicious Easter treats.
 Some of my favourite toppings are melted chocolate, coloured icing and sprinkles.

 2) Easter Garland